How to Grow Pomegranate

-Dig in the manure and NPK fertilizer into the soil and as you dig, continue to remove old leaves, weeds and especially weeds' roots.
+Dig in the manure and NPK fertilizer into the soil and as you dig, continue to remove old leaves, weeds, and especially weeds' roots.

-Obviously, it is possible to have lawn and pomegranate trees (and fruit trees in general) on the same soil patch, with proper care and some extra work.
+Obviously, it is possible to have lawn and pomegranate trees (and fruit trees in general) on the same soil patch with proper care and some extra work.

-Of course, compost, humus, NPK fertilizer, dried manure etc. can be added in a single step, but, separate steps lead to more digging and more soil cleaning - very important, especially if you have fruit trees on the lawn patch.
+Of course, compost, humus, NPK fertilizer, dried manure, etc. can be added in a single step, but separate steps lead to more digging and more soil cleaning - very important, especially if you have fruit trees on the lawn patch.

-Late winter care - pomegranate tree line following old stone wall grown as decorative fence, but also for pomegranate fruits.
+Late winter care - pomegranate tree line following old stone wall grown as a decorative fence, but also for pomegranate fruits.

 Plants are pruned and fed, it is time for mother Nature to do the rest ...

-Creating rings without grass and plants of any kind around pomegranate trees is very important, since such rings reduce competition for food and water.
+Creating rings without grass and plants of any kind around pomegranate trees is very important since such rings reduce competition for food and water.